Create a map

 Use Ctrl+click to unlock all layers at once.

 - From the File menu, choose Save.

 The artwork is saved as an Adobe Illustrator file in your computer's Adobe folder.

 You've created a map with ArcGIS Maps for Adobe Creative Cloud, added data layers, and made several cartographic design choices before syncing the map with Adobe Illustrator and editing the layer data to emphasize the most important areas of the map.
 Next, you'll add the finishing touches to your map with a legend and title.
 Then, you'll export your map to present to your company.

 Create a legend and title

 Previously, you opened your map in Adobe Illustrator and styled it to your specifications.
 Next, you'll configure a map legend or map key and add a title for the map.
 Then, you'll export your artwork as a PDF file.

-You'll move the legend next so that it's aligned with the map.
+You'll change some text and move the legend to align it with the map.

-- On the toolbar, click the Type Tool button.
+- On the toolbar, click the Type Tool.

 - Double-click the Buildings text and type Current Stores.